IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 </div>

 The Transformer is more complex than previous Seq2seq models (IMHO), and to describe it in detail a whole new blog post would be necessary (actually, I’m thinking of it).
-In the meantime, I strongly suggest you to read the excellent post The Illustrated Transformer by Jay Alamar, a *must read* article on this topic.
+In the meantime, I strongly suggest you to read the excellent post [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) by [Jay Alammar](http://jalammar.github.io/), a *must read* article on this topic.

-What is most interesting here is to explore the **Self-attention** mechanism, proposed specifically for this new architecture.
+What is most interesting here is to explore the **self-attention** mechanism, proposed specifically for this new architecture.

-Previous attention mechanisms are all relative, i.e. a Decoder learns to produce an output sequence while paying attention to another sequence (produced by the Encoder).
+Previous attention mechanisms are all relative, i.e. a decoder learns to produce an output sequence while paying attention to another sequence (produced by the encoder).
-The intuition at the basis of Self-attention instead is: let’s teach a Neural Network (or better, a part of it) to pay attention to its most important input parts.
-In this case, the *input sequence pays attention to itself*.
+Here instead, the *input sequence pays attention to itself*.

 \[ Formula \]

-This formulation is also called **Scaled Dot-product Attention**.
+This formulation is also called **scaled dot-product attention**.

-This name comes from
+This attention is "dot-product", meaning it's of multiplicative kind, and "scaled" because of the constant scaling parameter.

+SPIEGA IL PARAMETRO DI SCALATURA, RAGIONI PER CUI L'HANNO MESSO

 Another important aspect is that the Transformer doesn't simply uses *one* Attention mechanism, it runs many in parallel (in the original paper, eight).
-That's what the authors called "Multi-Head Attention".
+That's what the authors called **multi-head attention**.
-The logic behind implementing multiple, identical Self-attention mechanisms in parallel is that in this way the Network can use different mechanisms to pay attention at different thins at the same time.
+The logic behind implementing multiple, identical self-attention mechanisms in parallel is that in this way the network can use different mechanisms to pay attention at different things at the same time.

-Even though Self-attention seems strictly connected with Trasformer Networks (and it is), it could in theory be applied to other architectures as well, such as CNNs and RNNs.
+Even though self-attention seems strictly connected with Trasformer networks (and it is), it could in theory be applied to other architectures as well.
-It has been used in GANs, for example [\[Zhang et al. 2019 \]](https://arxiv.org/abs/1805.08318).
+It has been used in GANs, for example [\[Zhang et al. 2019\]](https://arxiv.org/abs/1805.08318).

-TensorFlow 2 does not contain a built-in Self-attention layer (yet?), but it is possible to implement it, and there is more than one way to do it.
+TensorFlow 2 does not contain a built-in self-attention layer (yet?), but it is possible to implement it, and there is more than one way to do it.
-For example, if you just want to implement a bare self-attention mechanism (i.e. an Attention layer in which "the input pays attention to itself") then you can simply use an `Attention()` layer and feed the same input tensor `X` twice:
+For example, if you just want to implement a bare self-attention mechanism (i.e. an attention layer in which "the input pays attention to itself") then you can simply use an `Attention()` layer and feed the same input tensor `X` twice:

 ```
 from tensorflow.keras.layers import Attention